CIFASIS/sptam/README.md

 # Disclaimer
 This site and the code provided here are under active development.
 Even though we try to only release working high quality code, this version might still contain some issues.
 Please use it with caution.

+# Docker
+Use S-PTAM with Docker (RECOMENDED)

+`docker build . sptam:latest`

+`docker run --name sptam --rm --net=host -it sptam:latest`

+Note: The flag `--net=host` allowes the ROS instance running in the Docker container communicates with the ROS apps running in the Host.
+This is, you can use S-PTAM from the docker terminal and run the rosbags and rviz from the Host terminal.

 # Dependencies

 ## ROS